 d.
 In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act.

 g.
-With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and its joint operation company incorporated in India and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
+With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and its joint operation (including its subsidiary company) incorporated in India and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".

 B. With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

 c.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company or its joint operation companies incorporated in India.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company or its joint operation (including its subsidiary company) incorporated in India.

-(ii) The management of the Company and its joint operation companies incorporated in India whose financial statements has been audited under the Act has represented to us that, to the best of its knowledge and belief, as disclosed in the Note 48(v) to the standalone financial statements, no funds have been received by the Company and its joint operation companies incorporated in India from any person(s) or entity(ies), including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company and its joint operation companies incorporated in India shall directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Parties ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(ii) The respective management of the Company and its joint operation (including its subsidiary company) incorporated in India whose financial statements has been audited under the Act has represented to us that, to the best of its knowledge and belief, as disclosed in the Note 49 (V) to the standalone financial statements, no funds have been received by the Company and its joint operation (including its subsidiary company) from any person(s) or entity(ies), including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company and its joint operation (including its subsidiary company) shall directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Parties ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

 f.
-Based on our examination which included test checks, except for the instances mentioned below, the Company and its joint operation companies have used accounting softwares for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective softwares:
+Based on our examination which included test checks, except for the instances mentioned below, the Company and its joint operation (including its subsidiary company) have used accounting softwares for maintaining its books of account which, along with privilege access management tool, wherever applicable, have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective softwares:

-i.
-In respect of the Company, the feature of recording audit trail (edit log) facility was not enabled at the database layer to log any direct data changes for all the accounting softwares used for maintaining the books of account.
+ii.
+In respect of the Company, the feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting softwares used for maintaining price master, variable marketing expenses and time records for product development cost.

-Further, where audit trail (edit log) facility was enabled and operated, we did not come across any instance of the audit trail feature being tampered with.
+Further, where audit trail (edit log) facility was enabled, for the period of its operation and use, we did not come across any instance of the audit trail feature being tampered with.

 C. With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act: